Medication Search: Intelence

 Each white-to-off-white, biconvex, oblong tablet debossed with "T200" on one side contains 200 mg of etravirine.
 Nonmedicinal ingredients: hypromellose, colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, silicified microcrystalline cellulose, and microcrystalline cellulose.

-The usual adult dose of etravirine is 200 mg twice daily following a meal.
+The usual adult dose of etravirine is 200 mg taken by mouth, twice daily following a meal.
 For children 6 to 18 years old, weighing at least 16 kg, the dose is based on body weight.
 Your doctor will determine the appropriate dose for your child.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.